Izhaki/rock-paper-scissors/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `npm run build:production` flag for a production build.
+Use the `npm run build:production` for a production build.